MarcArmbruster/WpfCommandAggregator.Core/Home.md

 In addition, a BaseViewModel class (BaseVm) with an integrated command aggregator instance and the DependsOn attribute is supported.
 It is the .net Core version of the classic WpfCommandAggregator.

-Latest stable version is available as a nuGet package:<br/>
+Latest stable version is available as a nuGet package (up from November 2019):<br/>
 [nuGet](https://www.nuget.org/packages/WPFCommandAggregator.Core/)

 See also other versions on nuget:<br/>